 Danish instrumental hip hop and jazz trio Athletic Progression return with a new project.
 Consisting of Jonas Cook on keys, Jonathan J. Ludvigsen on drums and Justo Gambula on bass, the band’s self-titled LP is every bit as good as their debut EP Dark Smoke.
 Featuring previously released tracks ‘EMBASSY/NCCU’ and ‘EMMELEV/3POINTPLAY’, the 13-track LP sees the trio further take their alluring soundscapes to the next level.
 It’s an altogether more vibrant affair than their slightly darker debut release with tracks that are smooth, melodic and soulful throughout.

 Guedra Guedra – Son of Sun

 Moroccan producer Guedra Guedra has released a brand new EP titled Son of Sun.
 Whether your liking is for booming bass or slow quirky footwork, this EP has a wide-ranging appeal.
-The five-song release invites the listener to explore a fusion of eclectic influences and ethnic traditions of sounds from around the world.
+The six-song release invites the listener to explore a fusion of eclectic influences and ethnic traditions of sounds from around the world.
 From the thumping opener ‘Uggug’, big and bold, to the playful and vibrant sounds of closing cut ‘Aït Crossing‘ this EP is unabashedly eclectic and a pure listening pleasure.
 Highest recommendation!